google/docsy/userguide/content/en/docs/Adding content/taxonomy.md

 To understand the usage of taxonomies you should understand the following terminology:

 Taxonomy
-: a categorization that can be used to classify content - e.g.: Tags, Catagories, Projects, People
+: a categorization that can be used to classify content - e.g.: Tags, Categories, Projects, People

 Term
 : a key within the taxonomy - e.g. within projects: Project A, Project B

 Value
-: a piece of content assigned to a term - e.g. a page of your site, that belongs to a specifc project
+: a piece of content assigned to a term - e.g. a page of your site, that belongs to a specific project

 A example taxonomy for a movie website you can find in the official Hugo docs: https://gohugo.io/content-management/taxonomies/#example-taxonomy-movie-website

 ## Parameters

-There are various parameter to control the functionalty of taxonomies in the `config.toml`.
+There are various parameter to control the functionality of taxonomies in the `config.toml`.

 By default taxonomies for `tags` and `categories` are enabled in Hugo (see: https://gohugo.io/content-management/taxonomies/#default-taxonomies).
 In Docsy taxonomies are __disabled__ by default in the `config.toml`: